Problems We Found In Durham, North Carolina Drinking Water

 Disinfection Byproducts (DBPs) In Durham Drinking Water

 DBPs are a category of emerging contaminants formed when chlorine-based disinfectants combine with naturally-occurring organic matter.
 While these chemicals are not well regulated, the EPA has explicitly stated that they are linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-Durham’s drinking water has recently had moderate levels of DBPs, with a recent average of 73.8 parts per billion.
+Both regulated types of DBPs (total trihalomethanes and haloacetic acids 5) are elevated in Durham drinking water.

 Use Of Chloramine In Durham Tap Water